ChemFit: A framework for automated high-dimensional model parameter optimization: Acknowledgements

-\begin{acknowledgement} A.G. acknowledges a postdoctoral grant from the Icelandic Research Fund (grant no. 228615).
-E.O.J acknowledges project grant from the Icelandic Research Fund (grant no. 2410644).
+A.G. acknowledges a postdoctoral grant from the Icelandic Research Fund (grant no. 228615).
+E.O.J acknowledges a project grant from the Icelandic Research Fund (grant no. 2410644).
 J. R. E. acknowledges funding from the University of Cambridge, the Ramon y Cajal fellowship (RYC2021-030937-I), the Spanish scientific plan and committee for research reference PID2022-136919NA-C33, and the European Research Council (ERC) under the European Union’s Horizon Europe research and innovation program (grant agreement no. 101160499).
-The calculations were performed using compute resources provided by Barcelona Supercomputing Center - Centro Nacional de Supercomputación (The Spanish National Supercomputing Center) and the Icelandic Research Electronic Infrastructure (IREI).
+The calculations were performed using compute resources provided by Barcelona Supercomputing Center - Centro Nacional de Supercomputación (The Spanish National Supercomputing Center), the Icelandic Research Electronic Infrastructure (IREI) and the ARCHER2 UK National Supercomputing Service (\url{https://www.archer2.ac.uk})~\cite{beckettARCHER2ServiceDescription2024}.
 We are grateful to Magnus A. H. Christiansen for providing the DFT calculations which were used as a reference for fitting the SCME/f parameters.
-We thank Carlos Vega and Rohit Goswami for fruitful discussions. \end{acknowledgement}
+We thank Eduardo Pedraza Granado for sharing data and providing valuable advice on the direct coexistence simulations.
+We thank Carlos Vega and Rohit Goswami for fruitful discussions.